metaopt/torchopt/README.md

 We take the optimizer as a whole instead of separating it into several basic operators (e.g., `sqrt` and `div`).
 Therefore, by manually writing the forward and backward functions, we can perform the symbolic reduction.
-In addition, we can store some intermediate data that can be reused during the back-propagation.
+In addition, we can store some intermediate data that can be reused during the backpropagation.
 We write the accelerated functions in C++ OpenMP and CUDA, bind them by [`pybind11`](https://github.com/pybind/pybind11) to allow they can be called by Python, and then we define the forward and backward behavior using `torch.autograd.Function`.
 Users can use by simply setting the `use_accelerated_op` flag as `True`.
-Refer to the corresponding sections in tutorials [Functional Optimizer](tutorials/1_Functional_Optimizer.ipynb) and [Meta Optimizer](tutorials/3_Meta_Optimizer.ipynb)
+Refer to the corresponding sections in tutorials [Functional Optimizer](tutorials/1_Functional_Optimizer.ipynb) and [Meta-Optimizer](tutorials/3_Meta_Optimizer.ipynb)

 ```python
 optimizer = torchopt.MetaAdam(model, lr, use_accelerated_op=True)